conductor-oss/conductor/docs/docs/gettingstarted/basicconcepts.md

 ## Definitions (aka Metadata or Blueprints)
-Conductor definitions are like class defintions in OOP paradigm, or templates.
+Conductor definitions are like class definitions in OOP paradigm, or templates.
 You define this once, and use for each workflow execution.
 Definitions to Executions have 1:N relationship.

 ## Tasks
 Tasks are the building blocks of Workflow.
 There must be at least one task in a Workflow.